olliw42/mLRS-docu/docs/CRSF.md

 In EdgeTX/OpenTX go to MDL->TELEMETRY and select "Discover new sensors".
 You should see sensors appearing; mLRS currently supports 27 sensors.

 Install the Yaapu app exactly as described in its wiki.
 Note: You need to install the dev version, the stable release version will not work.
-You need to enable the CRSF support: Start the "Yappu Config" script in SYS->TOOLS, and set "enable CRSF support: yes" (then repower the radio).
+You need to enable the CRSF support: Start the "Yaapu Config" script in SYS->TOOLS, and set "enable CRSF support: yes" (then repower the radio).
 You can check if all is good by running the "Yaapu Debug CRSF" script in SYS->TOOLS.

 ## Demo